CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Day-3-Hands-on-Lab/Module-2.md

 1. Back in the incident page, in the left pane select **Active Status (1)** and select **Closed (2)**.
 In the *Select classification* drop-down review the different options.
 After that, select **True positive - suspicious activity (3)** and then select **Apply (4)**.

    ![Lab overview.](./media/7-13.png)

+## Review
+In this lab, you have completed the following tasks: